squid-cache/squid-cache.github.io/Technology/ProxyPac.rst

 == Overview ==

-Most modern User Agents implement a method of configuring proxy servers based on the Netscape-designed "proxy.pac" feature.
+Many modern User Agents implement a method of configuring proxy servers based on the Netscape-designed "proxy.pac" feature, also known as Automatic Proxy Configuration (APC).
 This utilises the JavaScript engine to provide administrators with a method of allowing the User Agent to selectively uses proxy servers based on certain criteria.

 == Articles ==

  * [:Technology/ProxyPac/InternetExplorerCaching:Internet Explorer Caching] - Microsoft Internet Explorer's automatic proxy caching; how it can interfere with proxy.pac load balancing and failover

 == Examples ==

+Most modern graphical Web Browsers implement APC, including the current releases of Firefox, Internet Explorer, Netscape, Opera, and Safari.

+Sun's Java Web Start (JWS) has limited support for APC.

 == Further Reading ==